Hiroreco/enreco-archive/recap-data/chapter2/day8/edges/liz-nerissa-c2d8.md

 Even when Nerissa questions it, Elizabeth doesn't take the statement back.
 She doubles down with a "yes," solidifying her new stance on the woman in blue and her lucky charm.

-After a few rounds, Lady Bloodflame was finally declared the victor, so Nerissa made haste to buy her a prize— a gorgeous ring with pink stone, similar to what the knight had given her in the previous days.
+After a few rounds, Lady Bloodflame was finally declared the victor, so Nerissa made haste to buy her a prize—a gorgeous ring with pink stone, similar to what the knight had given her in the previous days.

 ---